KonduitAI/konduit-serving/dev_docs/README.md

 As noted above - `Pipeline` is an interface that defines a `Data -> Data` transformation.
 A Pipeline is usually made up of multiple separate steps - one or more `PipelineStep` instances.

 There are two types of Pipelines (both with the same API - Data in, Data out) - SequencePipeline and GraphPipeline.
-Note that GraphPipeline is still WIP as of 05/05/2020.
+For graph pipelines, see ADRs/0004-Graph_pipelines.md.

-Though the Java API is the same, the difference between the two is:
+Though the Java API for execution of these is the same, the difference between the two is:
 (a) internal - GraphPipeline allows branching, and conditional operations
 (b) JSON/YAML format definition - users define a list for SequencePipeline, or a Map/Dictionary for GraphPipeline